dhellmann/pymotw/PyMOTW/asynchat/index.rst

     :synopsis: Asynchronous protocol handler

 :Purpose: Asynchronous network communication protocol handler
-:Python Version: 1.5.2 and later
+:Available In: 1.5.2 and later

 The :mod:`asynchat` module builds on :mod:`asyncore` to make it easier to implement protocols based on passing messages back and forth